JYOTHY-DAS/Data-Analysis-Class-Notes/SQL_notes2.md

     - returns C1, C2, C3, C4
     - no need to use the keyword "ON"

-Practice with Hacker Rank
+(Try practice questions in Hacker Rank)

-Sub-Queries or Nested Queris or Inner Queries
+## Sub-Queries or Nested Queris or Inner Queries
     - First inner query is executed then outer query is executed

 SELECT actor_id FROM roles WHERE movie_id IN
 (SELECT id FROM movies where name='Schindler's List')

-IN, NOT IN, EXISTS, NOT EXISTS, ANY, ALL, Comparison operators
+## IN, NOT IN, EXISTS, NOT EXISTS, ANY, ALL, Comparison operators
     - ANY operator retuns TRUE if any of the subquery values meet the condition
     - ALL operator returns TRUE if all of the subquery values meet the condition

     - e.g. SELECT * FROM movies WHERE rankscore>= ALL (SELECT MAX(rankscore) FROM movies);

-CREATE, READ, UPDATE, DELETE (CRUD)
+## CREATE, READ, UPDATE, DELETE (CRUD)

 CREATE
     - CREATE TABLE table_name (